 Hailing from Aotearoa New Zealand, Sam Reese is an award-winning critic, short story writer, and teacher.

 A leading jazz critic, his 2019 book, Blue Notes was named a book of the year by Jazz Times (read a review here).
 His writing on jazz has appeared in magazines including Harper’s and the LA Review of Books.
-Most recently, Sam has worked with jazz giant Sonny Rollins to edit The Notebooks of Sonny Rollins, which was published with NYRB in 2024.
+Most recently, Sam has worked with jazz giant Sonny Rollins to edit The Notebooks of Sonny Rollins, which was published with NYRB in 2024; the New York Times praised his “sensitive” writing about jazz.